All antipsychotics versus placebo

 What are antipsychotics?

 Antipsychotics are effective for the symptoms of schizophrenia.
 Positive symptoms include the experiences of perceptual abnormalities (hallucinations) and fixed, false, irrational beliefs (delusions).
 Negative symptoms include a lack of ordinary mental activities such as emotional expression, social engagement, and motivation.
 Antipsychotics can also cause side effects.
 These include extrapyramidal symptoms such as dyskinesias (repetitive, involuntary, and purposeless body or facial movements), Parkinsonism (cogwheel muscle rigidity, pill-rolling tremor and reduced or slowed movements), akathisia (motor restlessness, especially in the legs, and resembling agitation), and dystonias (muscle contractions causing unusual twisting of parts of the body, most often in the neck).
 These effects are caused by the dopamine receptor antagonist action of antipsychotics.
 Other side effects may include weight, hormonal and metabolic changes, increased sedation, and ventricular anomalies (QTc prolongation).
-Randomised controlled trials compare antipsychotics with placebo to assess their individual effectiveness and side effects.

-What is the evidence for antipsychotic efficacy?
+What is the evidence for any antipsychotic efficacy compared to placebo?

 Green - Topic summary is available.